realityexpander/How_to_program_from_ground_up/README.md

 the disadvantages and limitations are often left out technical discussions, or worse, simply not known or dismissed as irrelevant due to ignorance.

-The guide is a reference and follow along guide for my video series on YouTube:
+The document is a reference and follow along guide for my video series on YouTube:
  - [YouTube Series - How to Program From The Bottom Up (with Minimal BS)](https://www.youtube.com/playlist?list=PLzUxWOrVXB4QHsURai1GmmhmqAUVNbfno)

 ## Table of Contents